 We make the past simple with verb + ed.
 It has three main uses:

-Past states - a feeling (not an action) in the past.
+Past states - situations (not actions) in the past.

 Single past events - often when you are telling the main events of a story.

-Past habits - actions repeated often, sometimes, every week/day ...
+Past habits - repeated actions (with often, sometimes, every week/day ...)

 Advanced uses of Past Simple

 We use the past simple after 'I wish' or 'if only' and similar expressions.

 This looks like the past, but in fact it means now!
 We use the past simple with 'I wish' or 'if' to show that we are imagining something about the present.
 Look at the conditionals grammar lessons for more information about this.

 When you are ready, try the past simple practice exercises here.